gorgitko/analysis_of_gene_expression/Exercises/E02-intro_to_R/intro_to_Rmd.knit.md

 - `toc: true`: make a Table of Contents.
 - `toc_depth: 4`: how many section levels to show in the TOC.
-- `toc_float: true`: make TOC floating on the left side of page.
+- `toc_float: true`: make the TOC floating on the left side of page.
 If `false`, TOC will be placed statically to the beginning of document.

 For possible output types see [this](https://bookdown.org/yihui/rmarkdown/documents.html) chapter from R Markdown: The Definitive Guide.

 It is also possible to use inline R code in parameters.
-As an example, we used this to output current date:
+As an example, we used this to output the current date:

 <pre class="r">date: "&grave;r Sys.Date()&grave;"</pre>